Humanities & Identities

 The apps will be different in their contexts – one will be delivered within the discrete, curated public space of a museum, the other ‘in the wild’ across the city of Oxford - but both apps will bring creative new perspectives to Oxford’s diverse objects and places.

-Both apps will be launched in summer 2017 - look out for further information on this via the TORCH Newsletter.
+Both apps will be launched in Autumn 2017 - look out for further information on this via the TORCH Newsletter.

 Humanities & Identities is bringing together researchers, practitioners, policy-makers, creative thinkers and wider communities interested in forms of self-identity past, present and future.
 We welcome innovative ideas for projects from researchers working across the humanities and beyond on areas that link to diversity and inclusivity.
 Please get in touch with TORCH with your ideas at firstname.lastname@example.org.